GenericProgrammer1234/OpenSUSE-Drift/README.md

 # Drift
-OpenSUSE but with quality of life features.
+Quality of life scripts for OpenSUSE.